MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/guard-duty.md

 ## Multi-Account Strategy

-- We can manage multiple accounts in GuarDuty by using AWS Organizations
+- We can manage multiple accounts in GuardDuty by using AWS Organizations
 - Member accounts can be managed with the administrator account
 - Administrator can do the following:
-    - Add/remove member accounts in GuarDuty
+    - Add/remove member accounts in GuardDuty
-    - Manage GuarDuty within the associated member accounts
+    - Manage GuardDuty within the associated member accounts
     - Manage findings, suppression rules, trusted IP lists, treat list
-- The administrator of GuarDuty does not necessarily have to be the administrator of the organization, we can have delegated administrators for GuarDuty
+- The administrator of GuardDuty does not necessarily have to be the administrator of the organization, we can have delegated administrators for GuardDuty

 ## Findings Automated Response

 - Findings are potential security issues for malicious events happening in our AWS account
-- We can automate the response to security issues revealed by GuarDuty Findings using EventBridge
+- We can automate the response to security issues revealed by GuardDuty Findings using EventBridge
-- Events are published to both the administrator account and the member account that it is originated from
+- Events are published to both the administrator account and the member account from where it originates

 ## Findings

-- GuarDuty pulls independent streams of data directly from CloudTrail logs, VPC Flow Logs and EKS logs
+- GuardDuty pulls independent streams of data directly from CloudTrail logs, VPC Flow Logs and EKS logs
 - Each finding has a severity value between 0.1 and 8+ (High, Medium, Low)
 - There is a finding naming convention: `ThreatPurpose:ResourceTypeAffected/ThreatFamilyName.DetectionMechanism!Artifact`
     - `ThreatPurpose`: primary purpose of the threat (Backdoor, CryptoCurrency, etc.)